-Drafts - this is where you prep your campaign changes and get the 'test' campaign setup and on standby.
-Think about when you save an email in your drafts folder, you have everything set up and you can choose if you want to send it, save it, or delete it altogether.
+Drafts - this is where you prep your campaign changes and get the 'test’ campaign set up.
+Think about when you save an email in your drafts folder -- you have everything set up and you can choose if you want to send it, save it, or delete it altogether.

-Experiments - this is how you activate your drafts, selecting which draft you want to test, you will be able to measure performance and results to understand the impact the changes you made had on the campaign you are comparing it against.
+Experiments - this is how you activate your drafts.
+By selecting which draft you want to test, you’ll be able to measure performance and results to understand the impact the changes you made had on the campaign you are comparing it against.

 How do I set up drafts & experiments?

 The setup time can take as little as 5 minutes.
 Google has some quick and easy-to-follow instructions listed here.